Wrongful Termination, Demotion or Discipline

 • Pregnancy discrimination (fired while pregnant because of the pregnancy)

-• Retaliation for filing a worker’s compensation claim
+• Retaliation for filing a workers compensation claim

-California law also allows for constructive termination which means that the conduct of the employer effectively forced the employee to quit or submit their resignation.
+California labor law also allows for constructive termination which means that the conduct of the employer effectively forced the employee to quit or submit their resignation.
 In such cases, the termination is considered a wrongful termination because the employer created an environment that was so intolerable that the employee had no choice but to quit.

 Can You Sue for Wrongful Termination?